Shop Concentrates · Connoisseur · Studio · After-Show

 What is the safest concentrate for a first-time user?

-A rice-grain-sized dab (approximately 0.025g) of a quality live rosin or ice-water hash at low temperature (450 to 500 degrees Fahrenheit).
-Alternatively, a concentrate vape cartridge, which delivers concentrate-tier potency in a metered single-pull format without the rig setup or the dose-judgment risk of free-form dabbing.
+A very small dab, about the size of a grain of rice, of a quality live rosin or ice-water hash at a low temperature.
+A concentrate vape cartridge is another option, since it delivers a metered pull without the rig setup or the dose-judgment risk of free-form dabbing.

 Are concentrates tested for residual solvents?

 Yes.
-NYS regulation requires residual-solvent testing on every solvent-extracted concentrate, action limits are set per OCM standards (typically parts-per-million for butane, propane, ethanol, hexane).
-Solventless concentrates (rosin, ice-water hash, cold-cure rosin) have no residual solvent by extraction design and the COA confirms the solventless attestation.
+New York requires residual-solvent testing on every solvent-extracted concentrate, with limits set by the OCM.
+Solventless concentrates have no residual solvent by design, and the Certificate of Analysis confirms it.

 What is cold-cure live rosin and why does it cost more?

-Cold-cure live rosin is rosin pressed from ice-water hash made from flash-frozen cannabis, then cured under controlled cold conditions for 24 to 72 hours after pressing.
+Cold-cure live rosin is rosin pressed from ice-water hash made from flash-frozen cannabis, then cured under controlled cold conditions.
 The cure step adds time and storage cost and produces a more stable, terpene-cohesive concentrate.
-Olio and Umamii's cold-cure lines sit at the premium tier on the Chelsea shelf.

 What are "diamonds and sauce"?

-THCa diamonds are crystallized cannabinoid precursor (the acidic form that converts to active THC when heated) recovered from BHO or rosin extraction.
-The diamonds are typically packaged with a terpene-rich liquid "sauce" surrounding them.
-The combination delivers very high cannabinoid potency with terpene-driven character.
+THCa diamonds are crystallized cannabinoid precursor, the acidic form that converts to active THC when heated, recovered from extraction.
+They are usually packaged with a terpene-rich sauce around them.
+The combination delivers very high potency with terpene-driven flavor.

-Hudson Cannabis's Full Moon Solventless Hash Coin is a 1g pressed-hash format produced by ice-water trichome separation and pressing into a coin-shaped puck.
-The format is functionally hashish, the coin shape is the brand's presentation.
-Tests at 56.96 percent on the current lot.
+A hash coin is a pressed-hash format made by ice-water trichome separation, then pressed into a coin-shaped puck.
+It is functionally hashish; the coin shape is just the brand's presentation.

 Do you sell concentrates by the half-gram?